 - swelling in the face

-- trouble breathing
+- difficulty breathing

 - feeling very weak or dizzy

 The flu shot is effective for about a year.
-This means people need a new shot for protection each flu season, even if the strains in the shot are the same.
+This means that people need a new shot for protection each flu season, even if the strains in the shot are the same.